RedisLabs/redislabs-docs/content/rc/subscriptions/create-fixed-subscription/_index.md

 ## Fixed plans

 Fixed plan [pricing](https://redis.com/cloud/pricing/) scales according to the memory size of the database defined in the subscription.
-Additional limits also apply, as shown in the tables below (updated February 2024).
+Additional limits also apply, as shown in [Fixed plan details]({{<relref "rc/subscriptions/create-fixed-subscription/fixed-plan-details">}}).

 The 30 MB Fixed plan is free; it's designed for learning and building test projects.
 It gives you enough space to learn Redis concepts and develop application prototypes.